Indecis1ve/CMS-Mamba/README.md

 ## 🙏 Acknowledgements

-This project builds upon the development of multimodal sentiment analysis, State Space Models, Mamba, and robust missing-modality learning.
+This work was supported by the Engineering Research Center of Hubei Province for Clothing Information Program (No. 184084004) and the Hubei Key Laboratory of Digital Textile Equipment Program (No. DTL2018021).

-We sincerely thank the creators of the CMU-MOSI, CMU-MOSEI, CH-SIMS datasets and the open-source research community.
+We thank the creators of CMU-MOSI, CMU-MOSEI, CH-SIMS, Mamba, and the open-source multimodal learning community.